-Summary: Be sure to stay hydrated, eat a balanced diet, warm up before exercising, cool down afterward and listen to your body.
+Be sure to stay hydrated, eat a balanced diet, warm up before exercising, cool down afterward, and listen to your body.

 The key to staying motivated and making exercise a habit is to have fun while doing it.
-This allows you to not dread having to exercise.
+This helps you to not dread exercising.

 Like the sample exercise program shown above, you can mix up activities while keeping it fun for you.

-If you’re able to and want to, joining a gym or group fitness class like yoga or Pilates, hiring a personal trainer or doing team sports are also good ideas to increase motivation and enjoyment (24).
+If you’re able to and want to, joining a gym or taking a virtual fitness class like yoga or Pilates, hiring a personal trainer, or doing team sports are good ideas to help increase motivation and enjoyment (

-Working out as a group or with a friend can also assist in maintaining accountability and motivate you to keep up your good work.
+Working out as a group or with a friend can also help maintain accountability and motivate you to keep up your exercise routine.

-Furthermore, tracking your progress, such as logging your weight lifting or noting your running times, can help keep you motivated to improve your personal records.
+Furthermore, tracking your progress, such as logging your weightlifting levels or noting your running times, can help keep you motivated to improve your personal records.

-Summary: To maintain your motivation, mix up your workouts, joining a gym, or participating in a team sport.
+To maintain your motivation, try mixing up your workouts, joining a gym, or participating in a team sport.
 And be sure to track your progress.

 Starting a new exercise routine can be challenging.
 However, having real objectives can help you maintain a fitness program in the long term.

 There are many different types of physical activity to choose from.
 Find a few that work for you and be sure to vary them occasionally.